 Presently, it has a resident population of about 4,000 people who are largely from the Brahmin and Daroga communities.
 They are mostly followers of the working population of the Bhatti kings of Jaisalmer, who were allowed to live within the premises.

 Jaisalmer Fort Architecture

-The Jaisalmer Fort architecture is awe inspiring and marvellous.
+The Jaisalmer Fort architecture is awe-inspiring and marvelous.
 The seamless blend of Rajput and Islamic styles, the golden tinge due to the yellow sandstone, and the enthralling carvings & sculptures make it rank among the glorious forts in Rajasthan.

 Things to see inside Jaisalmer Fort

 The Jaisalmer Fort offers stunning views of the Golden City.
-As most of the houses & buildings are made of yellow sandstone, this monocolour effect creates magic and charisma.
+As most of the houses & buildings are made of yellow sandstone, this monochromatic effect creates magic and charisma.

 Some of the most interesting things to see in Jaisalmer Fort include Maharawal in Chauhata Square, Tazia tower, Raj Mahal, Jain Temple, Laxmikanth Temple, and Jawahar Palace – the former residence of the royal family.

 The museum showcasing arms, dresses, utensils, & ornaments of the Rajput kingdom is absolutely fascinating.
 One should also see the splendid carvings and the beautiful design of the four entrance gates of the Jaisalmer Fort – Ganesh Pol, Rang Pol, Bhoota Pol, and Hava Pol.
 The narrow bustling lanes lined with classic looking houses, archways, balconies, and ornate windows are outstanding.